Howell

 Evan

 Evan cinches the hood of his parka and follows the approaching dusk back through the city.
-The morning’s slush has already turned icy, so he eventually abandons the sidewalk for the gutter – they’ve at least been salting the roads.
+The morning's slush has already turned icy, so he eventually abandons the sidewalk for the gutter - they've at least been salting the roads.
+Three blocks from his apartment, Evan spots a photocopied flyer for a band he started in college, pasted hastily to a bollard.
+They never discussed this as a code, but his heart is already in his throat: something's wrong.

 He shakily pulls the cigarette from behind his ear, and tries to think of another viable destination for the route he’s been taking.